ClanCats/Hydrahon/README.md

 select * from `users`
 ```

 Select some special fields.
-Hydrahon parses your input, that allows you to use the query the way your comfortable with it.
+Hydrahon parses your input, that allows you to use the query builder the way you are comfortable with.

 ```php
 $users->select(['name', 'age'])